 Croyde & Baggy Point

 The clean sands and rippling dunes of Croyde Bay make it a lovely spot for a gentle walk on any day of the year.
 The views are excellent on all but the worst days and you can watch the surfers ride the waves as you enjoy a picnic.
-Perhaps the only time to avoid would be at the peak of the summer holidays, when things can get very busy.
-At such times, you can still find peace and quiet by taking a walk however, with Baggy Point another beautiful spot with equally lovely views of a craggier nature.
+Perhaps the only time to avoid would be at the peak of the summer holidays when things can get very busy and it may be hard to find an appropriate picnic site.
+At such times, you can still find peace and quiet by taking a walk, however, with Baggy Point another beautiful spot with equally lovely views of a craggier nature.

 Exmoor National Park